bilalsoomro/speech-demo-platform/README.md

 "method_#": {
         "name": "[Name shown on web page]",
         "cmd": "Command to be called",
-        "desc": "[Slightly longer description of the method" "additional_parameters": {
+        "desc": "[Slightly longer description of the method", "additional_parameters": {
             ...
         }